akarasz/yahtzee/README.md

 * heroku deployment
 * integrate logging with logdna
 * websocket for announcing real time state changes
+* store should return concrete object and not pointer (pointer only works for in-memory, not for redis)
 * store games in redis with an expiration
 * use some kind of oauth (github? google?) instead of basic auth